ACT

 Club email: devonporttennisclub@gmail.com

 The Devonport Tennis Club has just over 200 members.
-The Club has a huge history producing many professional tennis players and players who have played USA College tennis.
+The club has a huge history producing many professional tennis players and players who have played college tennis in the United States.
 It is a vibrant and welcoming committee with opportunity for players aged 3+ to join in the fun.

-It has a very inclusive environment regularly running girls-only activities, and is a Wheelchair Hub for Tennis Australia.
-The $50,000 grant would be used to cover the existing hitting wall, so that when it is wet there is a space for players to continue playing tennis.
+It has a very inclusive environment, regularly running girls-only activities, and is a Wheelchair Hub for Tennis Australia.
+The $50,000 grant would be used to cover the existing hitting wall, to make it an all-weather space for players to continue playing tennis.

 Represented by: Kyle Mackin